Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

 download all of the XML of the pdfs inside the ‘Papers’ directory, this might take a few minutes (if it takes way too long, just delete the container, create it again an rerun the python script).

-Now the Python scripts with Docker compose
+Now run the Python scripts with Docker compose
 ----------------------------------------------

 Docker allows to create containers for applications, so they can be run